nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

 > The [run file](#run-file-1)
 >
 > Declares *test configuration*
-> Edit this file with your own test configuration

 [`task.js`](#task-file-1)

 > The [task file](#task-file-1)
 >
 > Declares the *code under test*.
-> Edit this file with your own task/code

 > Read below sections for configuration guidance